 On-campus housing is guaranteed only to freshmen who submit their online housing application and pay the required $250 housing pre-payment fee by June 30.
 Transfer students should note that upperclassman housing is very limited and cannot be guaranteed.
 Students who apply after the June 30 deadline will be assigned as space becomes available due to cancellations, with out-of-town students receiving first priority.
 The application can be accessed at www.housing.vcu.edu.
 After the room assignment has been made, notification will be sent to the accepted student via his/her VCU email account, typically in early June.
 Included with the housing assignment will be information on how to sign the online housing contract, roommate(s) name(s), move-in details and how to purchase a meal plan.

 Keep in mind that while housing is guaranteed for those freshmen who apply by the deadline, rooms are assigned on a first-come, first-served basis.
 The sooner you submit your housing application (and the required deposit), the more likely you are to be placed in the residence hall of your choice.
 For more information, visit VCU Residential Life and Housing.

 Are students required to live on campus?

 No, students are not required to live on campus.
 Some students prefer to commute from home, while others may choose to live in privately owned, off-campus housing.
-The Off Campus Student Services Office, located in the University Student Commons, can help students find an apartment off campus, as well as provide additional information that students who do not live on campus may find useful.
+VCU’s Off-Campus Housing Service can help students find an apartment off campus, as well as provide additional information that students who do not live on campus may find useful.